Abez132/Alx_DjangoLearnLab/advanced-api-project/api/README_VIEWS.md

 - The API follows REST conventions for HTTP methods and response codes
 - Error handling is automatically provided by DRF generic views
 - Pagination is enabled globally for list views
+- The endpoints without ID in the URL are provided for flexibility but require the ID to be specified in the request data, which is not a standard REST pattern
+- It is recommended to use the endpoints with ID in the URL for update and delete operations as they follow REST conventions